How to Choose the Right Cold Plunge: Complete Buyer's Guide 2025

 These can range from the lower priced (and lower quality) units you’ll find on Amazon to tubs strong enough to raft the Colorado River.

 Either way you slice them – inflatable cold plunge tubs can be affordable, portable, and can be stowed away when your in-laws visit and ask too many questions.
-Pro tip: make sure your tub of choice comes with chiller ready connections in case you’re deciding to add a chiller to your setup later on.

 The Stock Tank Special